 The little princess arrived in the early hours of April 21st 1926 and the later papers that day were able to carry news of her arrival.
 Using marvelous words including accouchement, they reported happily on the arrival of the first granddaughter of King George V and Queen Mary and the start of family life for their second son, Albert, and his wife, Elizabeth, who several called by her nickname ‘’The Little Duchess’’.

 The Derby Daily Telegraph reported that the duchess had been expected to deliver later on in April, adding ‘’the new arrival was a little earlier than was expected’’.
-Its readers also discovered that the night before the birth ‘’it became obvious that the important event was nearer than had been imagined’’ – quite possibly more information than we’ll hear about the final stages of the Duchess of Cambridge’s pregnancy.
+Its readers also discovered that the night before the birth ‘’it became obvious that the important event was nearer than had been imagined’’ – more information than we’re used to getting about more modern royal pregnancies.

 All papers carried the official bulletin which had been released soon after the royal arrival and which remarked that ‘’previous to the confinement, a consultation took place… and a certain line of treatment was successfully adopted’’.
 It was the first reference to the delivery by Caesearean section and again, rather more descriptive than we might expect from the time.
 But just as now, those involved in the royal delivery were named with their careers and lives examined in detail by papers and readers hungry for news about this royal event.